justin-m-lacy/quadtree-ts/README.md

   * `maxObjects` and `maxLevels` are now named properties.
   * Also, `x` and `y` are now optional.
   * Change `new Quadtree({x: 0, y: 0, width: 100, height: 100}, 5, 2);` to `new Quadtree({width: 100, height: 100, maxObjects: 5, maxLevels: 2});`
-* Objects interacting with the Quadtree need to be a shape class or implement a `qtIndex` method (see above)
+* Objects interacting with the Quadtree need to be a shape class or implement a `qtRegions` method (see above)
 * Bundle filename has changed: `quadtree.umd.full.js`
 * Typescript: Use `Rectangle` instead of `Rect`